 Come along as we discuss the background of these stirring times, the myths that cling to them, the issues that emerged, and the David-and-Goliath drama which still fascinates Americans today.

 Allen C. Guelzo

 © Abraham Lincoln Online

-Allen C. Guelzo is a Pennsylvania historian who serves Gettysburg College as the Henry R. Luce Professor of the Civil War Era and Director of the Civil War Era Studies Program.
+Allen C. Guelzo is a Pennsylvania historian who served Gettysburg College as the Henry R. Luce Professor of the Civil War Era and Director of the Civil War Era Studies Program.
 A widely published author, two of his previous Lincoln books won the prestigious Lincoln Prize.

 His debates text, Lincoln and Douglas: The Debates that Defined America, was published in 2008 by Simon & Schuster.
 Using various documents, including unpublished results from original vote ledgers, Guelzo describes Lincoln, Douglas, and a cast of other characters in the most important senatorial contest to date.
 He provides a detailed account of each debate scene and the grassroots political maneuvering, as well as deeper issues, including the candidates' starkly different views of democracy.

 Allen Guelzo: The emphasis is on the narrative.
 There have been a handful of books on the Lincoln-Douglas debates but they usually focused on the political theory of the debates, rather than the debates and the campaigns as historical events.
 A very good example of that is Harry Jaffa's book, Crisis of the House Divided.
 It's a book of genius but is almost entirely focused on extracting aspects of political theory from the debates.
 It does not really present a point-to-point account of how the debates were created and how they unfolded and what the results were.